-In Kyoto’s restaurants, you can feast on anything from elaborate “kaiseki” fine dining, to tiny neighborhood ramen and gyoza shops.
+Kyoto’s restaurant scene is wide ranging.
+From elaborate kaiseki fine dining, to tiny neighborhood ramen and gyoza shops, you’re bound to find places that fit your style or mood.
 It’s also the place to try the unique Kyoto-style sushi, which is made with cured fish instead of raw, fresh fish.

-On this page I show and describe some of the best places to eat in the city, categorized by budget.
-Once read you should have an excellent idea about where to go to taste some of the cities most delicious foods.
+That said, on this page I show and describe 12 of the best places to eat in the city, categorized by budget.
+Once read you should have a good idea about where to go to taste some of the city’s most delicious foods.